 Compartment Selection.
 To maintain a balance between physiological accuracy and model complexity in the context of data available for fitting, the most essential compartments were isolated beginning with TPOAb and TGAb.
 These antibodies, the primary effectors in HD2, were grouped as a single compartment Ab.
 Stepping backward through the immune pathway, we then added plasma cells (P), which produce the antibody, and their progenitors, B-cells (B).
 B-cell dynamics are controlled primarily by CD4+ helper T-cells (T) and cytokines (C) released by the body and by the CD4+ cells themselves.
 Data was only available for the sum of these lymphocytes, and the compartments were fitted accordingly.
 To reduce model complexity, the action of auto-antigen recognition and presentation to the CD4+ helper T-cells by APCs is incorporated into model parameters7.

-Lastly, we employ a modified functional thyroid size (FTS) compartment modeled after previous work by Pandiyan et al. to capture the destructive effects of TPOAb and serve as a bridge between immune and thyroid dynamics8.
+Lastly, we employ a modified functional thyroid size (FTS) compartment modeled after previous work by Pandiyan et al. to capture the destructive effects of TPOAb and serve as a feedforward bridge between immune and thyroid dynamics8.
 Along with the immune components, this results in a 6 state-variable subsystem that captures the essential component features of the immune-thyroid interaction in HD, comparable in size to existing immune system models in the literature7,9.
+Feedback from the thyroid to the immune subsystem is included as arrows from plasma T4 to immune components and it is assumed that the active hormone T3 is produced from plasma T4 (T4) entering these cells (ref).

 Model Dynamical Equations & their Basis

-I. Immune Subsystem: B-cell proliferation is activated by T-cells at a rate which varies with the amount of cytokine stimulation captured by the first term of Eq.
-(1) below.
-The number of B-cells circulating in plasma (B) is decreased by B-cell differentiation into Plasma cells (P) and apoptosis.
+I. Immune Subsystem: B-cell proliferation is activated by T-cells at a rate which varies with the amount of cytokine stimulation, captured by the first term of ordinary differential equation (ODE) (1) below (with additional explanation of the first term following ODE (6)).
+The number of B-cells circulating in plasma (B) is decreased by B-cell differentiation into Plasma cells (P), and by apoptosis.
 The effect of T4 on B-cell proliferation is hypothesized to be linearly proportional to plasma T4 concentration (T4) and is captured by the term σBT4